hydraulic-institute/edb/source/05_tools/03_frictional-losses_calc.md

 This Frictional Loss Calculator utilizes this methodology by generating a table with the following parameters:

--	Flowrate:  At, above, and below the users input flow
+-	Flow Rate:  At, above, and below the users input flow
 -	Fluid Velocity: The average fluid velocity inside the pipe
 -	Velocity Head: Based on V<sup>2</sup>/2g
 -	Reynolds Number